needle-mirror/com.unity.2d.animation/Documentation~/2DIK.md

 ## Overview

-The 2D [Inverse Kinematics](https://docs.unity3d.com/Manual/InverseKinematics.html) (IK) package allows you to apply __2D IK__ to the bones and Transforms of your characters’ animation skeletons. __2D IK__ automatically calculates for the positions and rotations of the a chain of bones moving towards a target position.
+The 2D [Inverse Kinematics](https://docs.unity3d.com/Manual/InverseKinematics.html) (IK) feature set allows you to apply __2D IK__ to the bones and Transforms of your characters’ animation skeletons. __2D IK__ automatically calculates for the positions and rotations of a chain of bones moving towards a target position.
 This makes it easier to pose and animate character limbs for animation, or to manipulate a skeleton in real-time, as manually keyframing the chain of bones is not required.

 ## Workflow